 In early 2005, Kerry produced the web site for the multi-platform documentary I TOLD YOU I WAS ILL: THE LIFE AND LEGACY OF SPIKE MILLIGAN.

 In 2009, she produced the web site for award winning documentary THE BURNING SEASON.

 In 2008, Kerry teamed up with director Sandra Cook to produce an online social network called Journey Beyond Road Trauma.
 JBRT was launched at Easter in 2010.
 In 2011, it was a finalist in the inaugural 3M-ACRS Diamond Australian Road Safety Awards and also in the 2011 Australian Road Safety Awards.

 In 2015, Kerry was host and producer of Fresh Start Monday on Fresh FM, which broadcasts across the top of New Zealand’s South Island.

 In 2017, she joined Nelson Marlborough Institute of Technology as a part-time tutor in the Diploma in Writing for the Creative Industries and is currently developing three new communications courses for the NZ Diploma in Arts and Design.

-She was appointed Nelson Arts Festival Readers and Writers programme coordinator in January 2018 and is also offering three residential writing retreats across the top of the South Island (find out more at www.writeacrossnewzealand.com).
+She was appointed Nelson Arts Festival literary programme coordinator in January 2018 and has also offered four residential writing retreats in the top of the South Island (find out more at www.writeacrossnewzealand.com).

 Kerry has also performed as a story teller at events including ‘Couch Stories’ and ‘True Stories, Told Live’.